Montana-Media-Arts/220-creative-coding2-Spring2025/modules/week-8/_posts/2005-01-01-conclusions.md

 # Conclusions

-This week we added sound, collision and additional external libraries into our projects.
+This week we added sound, library collision and additional external libraries into our projects.